Menopausal Hormone Therapy and Cancer

 Women who are seeking relief from hot flashes and vaginal dryness should talk with their health care provider about whether to take MHT, the possible risks of using MHT, what formulation might be most appropriate for them, and possible alternative ways to address their symptoms.
 FDA advises women to use MHT for the shortest time and at the lowest dose possible to control menopausal symptoms.

 Are there alternatives for women who choose not to take menopausal hormone therapy?

 Women who are concerned about the changes that occur naturally with the decline in hormone production that occurs during menopause can make changes in their lifestyle and diet to reduce the risk of certain health effects.
 For example, eating foods that are rich in calcium and vitamin D or taking dietary supplements containing these nutrients may help to prevent osteoporosis.

-A 2016 systematic review and meta-analysis of randomized clinical trials found that some phytoestrogen-containing therapies were associated with modest reductions in the frequency of hot flashes and vaginal dryness but no reduction in the number of night sweats, compared with placebo or no treatment (25).
+A 2016 systematic review and meta-analysis of randomized clinical trials of phytoestrogen-containing therapies found that some of these were associated with modest reductions in the frequency of hot flashes and vaginal dryness (27).
 According to the National Center for Complementary and Integrative Health, there is little information on the long-term safety of the use of natural products for menopausal symptoms, and some can have harmful side effects or interact with other drugs a woman may be taking.